Textualize/rich/docs/source/pretty.rst

 Pretty
 ======

-In addition to syntax highlighting, Rich will automatically format any containers (lists, dicts, sets etc) you print to the console.
-The formatting method used by Rich follows well established conventions in the Python world to present data in a more readable way.
+In addition to syntax highlighting, Rich will format (i.e. *pretty print*) any containers (lists, dicts, sets etc) you print to the console.

 Run the following command to see an example of pretty printed output::

     python -m rich.pretty

-Note how the output will change if you change the width of the terminal.
+Note how the output is formatted to fit within the width of the terminal.

 pprint method
 -------------